graphql/graphql-spec/spec/Section 6 -- Execution.md

 is maintained through execution, ensuring that fields appear in the executed response in a stable and predictable order.

-CollectFields(objectType, selectionSet, variableValues, parentDeferUsage, deferUsage, visitedFragments):
+CollectFields(objectType, selectionSet, variableValues, deferUsage, newDeferUsages, visitedFragments):

 - If {visitedFragments} is not provided, initialize it to the empty set.
+- If {newDeferUsages} is not provided, initialize it to the empty set.
 - Initialize {groupedFields} to an empty ordered map of lists.
 - For each {selection} in {selectionSet}:
   - If {selection} provides the directive `@skip`, let {skipDirective} be that